In this article in series about RYA certifications we reveal how to pass the RYA Yachtmaster® Ocean Certificate of Competence.

 Before taking the oral exam, it is recommended to take Yachtmaster Ocean Theory course.
 If you complete the course, you will be exempted from the written examination.

-During the oral exam the questions should generally be related to your qualifying passage but may also refer for longer passages if needed to find out if you are capable of an ocean crossing.
-You may be required to answer questions on all aspects of ocean passage making in a yacht, including passage planning, navigation, worldwide meteorology, crew management and yacht preparation, maintenance and repairs.
+During the oral exam, the questions should generally be related to your qualifying passage but may also refer to longer passages if needed to find out if you are capable of an ocean crossing.
+You may be required to answer questions on all aspects of ocean passage-making in a yacht, including passage planning, navigation, worldwide meteorology, crew management and yacht preparation, maintenance and repairs.

 After booking the exam and at least 1 week before the exam date you must provide the examiner with: